 With an emphasis on complex accounting practices, Jenny Burkhart fits the niche at Tollhouse Energy Company.
-Ms. Burkhart joined our team 17 years ago, with an extensive background in accounting over a variety of industries.
-Her previous years include corporate accounting in high demand and high growth environments, followed by certification from CA Technologies, serving small business clientele with implementation, customization, and training on modular based accounting systems.
-She has developed several notable database applications to refine and automate client specific needs, and maintained a bookkeeping service for a select group of companies for a span of 20 years.
+Ms. Burkhart joined our team 18 years ago with an extensive background in accounting over a variety of industries.
+Her previous years include corporate accounting in high demand and high growth environments paired with certification from CA Technologies serving small business clientele with implementation, customization, and training on modular based accounting systems.
+She has developed several notable database applications to refine and automate client specific needs and maintained a bookkeeping service for a select group of companies over a span of 20 years.
 Among her many interests are gardening, world travel, and marine piloting.

 Kelly has worked for Tollhouse Energy Company since 2014.
 Originally from Southern California, Kelly received a B.A. in Theatre and Political Science from the University of California, San Diego.
 She lived in New York City several years before relocating to Washington state.
 She enjoys the administrative challenges presented by the hydropower industry and is grateful to work alongside such a distinct and knowlegeable team.
 In her spare time, she enjoys cooking and thrifting.